oracle-livelabs/developer/orcl-blockchain-platform/3-labs-obp-apigateway/obp-apigateway.md

 2. Click on the link below to download the Resource Manager zip file you need to build your environment:
     - Download ORM Stack zip file [`carmkplace-apigateway-vcn.zip`](https://objectstorage.us-ashburn-1.oraclecloud.com/p/5Lvyu9jrscwQ0FQtZmjy61dhY0rJNf9D2we4GpP-RhkP3OKfolVTMkxWe0gZSFyB/n/oabcs1/b/livelabs/o/carmkplace-apigateway-vcncarmkplace_apigateway_vcn.zip)
 3. Login to Oracle Cloud
 4. Open up the hamburger menu in the left hand corner.
 Choose the compartment in which you would like to install.
-Under the **Solutions and Platform** submenu, choose **Resource Manager > Stacks**.
+Under the **Developer Services** submenu, choose **Resource Manager > Stacks**.

   ![](https://oracle-livelabs.github.io/common/images/console/developer-resmgr-stacks.png " ")